If You're Depositing in Malaysia

 | 4.0% | RM2,000 | RM52,000 |

-β» This is a rough estimate.
-The actual amount received will vary depending on taxes, promotional conditions, early cancellation, and other factors.
+β» These are approximate estimates.
+The actual amount received may differ depending on taxes, campaign conditions, early withdrawal, and other factors.
 Please check the latest interest rates on each bank's official website.

 | Risk | Details |